aseigneurin/aseigneurin.github.io/_posts/2017-08-04-why-kafka-streams-didnt-work-for-us-part-3.md

 In our case, we take the following actions:

 - When `onPartitionsRevoked()` is called, we purge the _state store_.
 - When `onPartitionsAssigned()` is called, we use the `ChangelogReader` to reinitialize the _state store_, and we reset the read state of the main consumer by calling the `seek()` method.
-This makes sure that we pickup from where we left off.
+This makes sure that we pick up from where we left off.

 # Conclusions